0xchase/modality/readme.md

 ### Visualization
  - [ ] Finalize found/active highlighting and stashing
+ - [ ] Indent all printing according to call/loop hierarchy
  - [ ] Implement custom radare2 panels view for exploration
  - [ ] Print log of a state history
  - [ ] If enabled, replace commands like `dr` with symbolic information